Beignets are traditional New Orleans-style fried doughnuts dusted with powdered sugar and served with café au lait.

 - Scatter a handful of cake flour on a clean counter surface.

-- Remove the dough from the mixer and turn it out on the floured counter, kneed the flour for about two minutes.
+- Remove the dough from the mixer and turn it on the floured counter.
+Knead the flour for about two minutes.
 Do not overmix, or you will get tough beignets.

 - Brush the remaining one (1) tablespoon of melted butter onto the sides and bottom of a bowl.

-- Form the dough into a ball and place it into the greased bowl, and cover the bowl with a large kitchen towel.
+- Form the dough into a ball, place it into the greased bowl, and cover it with a large kitchen towel.